Jon Stone: Producing and writing

 Stone's became associated with Jim Henson in the early 1960s, working on fairy-tale projects with writer Tom Whedon, such as a proposed Snow White series.
 The idea led to the filming of an unaired Cinderella pilot that eventually became Hey, Cinderella!.
 Stone also appeared in Henson's 1967 short film Ripples as an introspective architect.

 In 1968, Stone brought Henson and Joe Raposo (who had also worked on Hey, Cinderella!) to the attention of Children's Television Workshop president Joan Ganz Cooney as she was planning the show that would become Sesame Street.
 Stone wrote the pilot script at the request of Cooney, despite his initial reluctance as he had intended to leave television.
 He was one of the three original producers of the program and later served as an executive producer for many years.

 Stone also wrote specials, including Big Bird in China and Big Bird in Japan.

 Directing

 Stone was the director of Sesame Street until 1996.
 He also directed the 1995 Christmas special Mr. Willowby's Christmas Tree and Don't Eat the Pictures, a special that brought Sesame Street to the Metropolitan Museum of Art and won the Prix Jeunesse International.

 Personal life

 Stone was married to former actress Beverley Owen.
-The couple had two daughters before divorcing in 1974.
+They had two daughters before divorcing in 1974.

-Stone died in New York on March 30, 1997, of amyotrophic lateral sclerosis, at age 65.
+Stone died in New York on March 30, 1997, of amyotrophic lateral sclerosis, two weeks before his 66th birthday.
 A memorial bench dedicated to Stone was installed on the Literary Walk in Central Park, directly to the right of a bench dedicated to Jim Henson.
 In Stone's New York Times obituary, Joan Ganz Cooney described him as "probably the most brilliant writer of children's television material in America."
 Season 29 of Sesame Street was dedicated in his memory.